What are the responsibilities and job description for the Highway Maintenance Technician position at Calumet County, WI?

 Examples of Duties

-Primary duty is to perform snow and ice clearance by plowing and by applying chlorides and salt.
+Performs snow and ice clearance by plowing and by applying chlorides, salt, and brine.

 Performs some mechanical work and routine maintenance and minor equipment repair on equipment and vehicles involved in the performance of the above duties.

-Performs maintenance and custodial duties in and around the shops and offices.
+Performs maintenance and custodial duties in and around the facilities, and offices.

 Subject to call at all times for winter snow and ice removal, and other emergency and non-emergency situations.